lucidm/lcdi2c/README.md

 The module requires kernel version 3.x or higher, access to I2C bus on destination machine (module was tested on RaspberryPI 2 with kernel 4.1 and i2c_bcm2708 already loaded).
-It is currently able to drive one LCD at once, so you're forced to use only one LCD with this module.
+It is currently able to drive only one LCD at once, however you have a choice which LCD you would like to drive by this module using proper module option.

 requirements
 ------------